geode-sdk/docs/handbook/vol1/chap1_4.md

 Cocos2d, or specifically Cocos2d-x 2.2.3, is a **game engine featuring a sprite and node-based UI**.
 It is what powers GD's user interface, and many of its core data structures.
 For most GD mods, the two most important things Cocos2d provides us with are the **node system** and **garbage collector**.

 The seminal building block of all Cocos2d UI and by extension GD UI is the `CCNode` class.
-A **node** is an UI object that can have **multiple children**, **a single parent**, and **transformations** such as position, rotation, scale, etc.. **All transformations are relative to the node's parent.**
+A nodw is an UI object that can have multiple children, a single parent, and transformations such as position, rotation, scale, etc., with all transformations being also applied to a node's children.

 These nodes form a hierarchy known as a **node tree**, on top of which is a `CCScene`.
-The scene is the only visible node without a parent [[Note 1]](#Notes); at a time, there may only be one scene present.
+The scene is the only visible node without a parent [[Note 1]](#notes); at a time, there may only be one scene present.
 The class that manages scenes is `CCDirector`.
-At all times in GD, there is one **director** running, which you can get using the `CCDirector::sharedDirector` method, or the Geode-specific `CCDirector::get` shorthand.
+At all times in GD, there is one director running, which you can get using the `CCDirector::sharedDirector` method, or the Geode-specific `CCDirector::get` shorthand.
 The director contains information such as the current window size, what scene is running, and getters for many of the other static **singleton managers** in GD.
 To change to a different scene, you would use the `CCDirector::replaceScene` method.
 To get the current scene, use `CCDirector::getRunningScene`.

 Nearly all nodes you see in GD aren't instances of the base `CCNode` class, but of its derivatives.
 Some of the most commonly used derivatives are `CCSprite`, `CCMenu`, `CCLabelBMFont`, and `CCLayer`, and some of the most used GD-specific ones are `CCMenuItemSpriteExtra`, `FLAlertLayer`, `GameObject`, and `ButtonSprite`.